maxzav17/Bio-594/README.md

 # Bio-594
-R code and Visualizations from #MakeoverMonday and Bio-594 classwork
+This repository includes the R code, original data sets, and final visulization for BIO 594.

+Raw data comes from Data_World and #MakeoverMonday